IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 #### MapScreen
 Shows a map, then finds the location of the user and places a marker there.
 You can pan, zoom and double tap to change the view of the map, as well as tap the marker to display a small text, showing that it found your location.
 The map is loaded using react-native-maps.

-## Technology, API, Library Choices
-* React Navigation
-  - We decided to use React Navigation to handle our main tab bar (Bottom bar), in addition to the stack navigator for the Agenda View.
-  The reason we decided to use React Navigation is that it is well documented, and is also a well implemented library.
-Finally expo also recommended the usage of React Navigation.
-* React Native Calendar
-  - As we came up with ideas for the project, we all landed on the need for an agenda / calendar.
-And after searching around and reading recommendations and tutorials we ended up with React Native Calendar.
-React Native Calendar was a well implemented component, that supported all our needs, such as an agenda view, calendar view, markers for dates and an easy way to add items to the agenda.
-* React Native Form Builder
-  - Looking up the different ways to build forms, we realized that using the base react native library to build a form would end up with a lot of code just to get the list to show right, in addition to making it harder to build a JSON object with all the forms in it.
-So we ended up using React Native Form Builder which could handle all of these things for us.
-* Native Base
-  - Early on we knew that our app would have to work both on Android and iOS, and that the render, buttons, icons etc. could vary widely from device to device.
-Therefore we ended up using Native Base, which is a sleek, ingenious and dynamic front-end framework.
-What is really great with NativeBase is that we could use shared UI cross-platform components, and that it fully supported any native third-party libraries out of the box.

 ## Testing
 We have tested our components with Jest and "react-test-renderer".